ethan2717/drive-the-vote/README.md

 https://github.com/msaini26/election-turnout-civic-tech
 ```

-You can still demo this project without following the steps below simply by opening
+You can still demo the website and rideshare simulator without following the steps below
-index.html in the `resources/static` directory.
-However, fuctionality
+simply by opening index.html in the `resources/static` directory.
+However, functionality
 such as email and ChatGPT will not be functional.

 #### For backend functionality: